 At Rangi Ruru we deliver education differently.
-We believe every girl learns and develops in her own way, often at her own pace, and with different goals in mind.
-Being a small school, with small classes means we can get to know each girl not only by name, but by how they learn.
+We believe every student learns and develops in their own way, often at their own pace, and with different goals in mind.
+Being a small school, with small classes means we can get to know each student not only by their name, but by how they learn.

 Personal Development Plans

-At the start of the year, each girl works with her teachers to develop her own Personal Development Plan, which includes setting and reflecting on her goals, strengths, development areas and achievements across the academic, cultural and creative, physical, emotional and spiritual aspects.
+At the start of the year, every student works with their teachers to develop their own Personal Development Plan.
+This involves setting goals and identifying strengths and development areas across all facets of school life including academic, cultural and creative, physical, emotional and spiritual, with progress, achievements and outcomes then charted throughout the course of the year.
 Parents are also encouraged to contribute as much as possible.

 The Learning Centre

-The Learning Centre at Rangi offers a range of services to ensure that all students have an opportunity to reach their true potential.
-Specialist teachers, teacher aides and outside agencies work closely with individual students one on one, as small groups or offer in-class support to improve learning opportunities.
+Our Learning Centre offer a range of services to ensure that all students have an opportunity to reach their true potential.
+Specialist teachers, teacher aides, skilled volunteers and external agencies work closely with students one on one, in small groups or via in-class support to improve learning opportunities.

-The focus at Rangi has always been on providing girls with the skills and attributes they need to be the very best they can be at whatever they choose to do, while encouraging them to be positive and contributing members of their communities.
+The focus at Rangi Ruru has always been on providing students with the skills and attributes they need to be the very best they can be at whatever they choose to do, while encouraging them to be positive and contributing members of their communities.

 Holly’s Story